attack-monkey/Lean-Functional-Typescript/README.md

 Pure Macros
 ===========

-The `now` macro below, is an example of how a Pure Macro can be written to wrap around it's impure variant.
+The `now` Action below, is an example of how a Pure Action can be written to wrap around it's impure variant.

 ```typescript